Main region

 You don't get super if you get a bonus for overtime work.

 Unfortunately, the law is that your employer doesn't have to pay super while you're away from work on unpaid leave.
-So for parental leave, even though your employer is still paying you the national minimum wage for 18 weeks while you're on Centrelink's parental leave pay, they don't have to pay super.
+So for parental leave, even though your employer is still paying you the national minimum wage while you're on Centrelink's parental leave pay, they don't have to pay super.

 If your employer offers extra paid parental leave on top of Centrelink's parental leave payment, you can check with them or the ATO about whether you'll get super during this extra paid leave.

 First, check with your employer, because super doesn't get paid with every pay cycle.
-So it could be up to 5 months before you see your first super payment from your employer in your super account.
+So it could be up to 4 months before you see your first super payment from your employer in your super account.

 If you can't solve the problem easily, you can check our list of the ATO's deadlines for employers to pay super and contact the ATO about unpaid super.
+If you're employed under the national workplace relations system, you may also be able to seek an order from an eligible court under the Fair Work Act.